 Patient-reported outcomes are important to understanding whether health care services and procedures make a difference to patients’ health status and quality of life.
 PROMs provide insight on the effectiveness of care from the patient’s perspective.

 Who uses PROMs?

 Patients and clinicians — to inform clinical care, and to improve patient–provider communication and patient involvement in decision-making

 Health system decision-makers — to inform health services programming, planning and policies, as well as for performance measurement and quality improvement initiatives

 Researchers and policy-makers — to conduct comparative and cost-effectiveness analyses, as well as to answer other research questions

 The PROMs Background Document provides additional information on PROMs.

 A common approach to collecting and reporting PROMs data provides more comparable data — regionally, nationally and internationally — with which to drive health system enhancements.
 In response to stakeholder interest, CIHI has been working with a broad range of stakeholders to provide leadership to advance standardized approaches to PROMs in Canada.

 CIHI has held preliminary consultations in the areas of generic tools and renal care, and continues to work with stakeholders to advance a common approach to collecting and reporting on PROMs across Canada and to exploring other priority areas for PROMs standards.

-The PROMs Information Sheet provides additional information on CIHI’s PROMs program.
+The PROMs Information Sheet (PDF) provides additional information on CIHI’s PROMs program.